Double Dare (1976 game show): Main game

+In either of the first two cases, the clue for the dare or double dare was read to the opponent to see if he/she would have been able to guess the subject.

 The first contestant to accrue $500 or more won the game and moved on to the bonus round.
 Both contestants kept their accrued money, and the runner-up of each game also received parting gifts.

 Beat the Spoilers

 The winner of the main game competed in a bonus round against the Spoilers, a panel of three Ph.Ds placed in separate isolation booths so that they could not see or hear each other.
 The booths were turned off to begin the round.

 The gameboard displayed a subject and eight numbered clues (10 in the pilot) in random order of difficulty, and was placed so that the Spoilers could not see it.
 The contestant selected one clue at a time and, after seeing and hearing it, had to decide whether to pass it or give it to the Spoilers.
 He/she could pass up to four times (five in the pilot), and these clues were immediately discarded from play.
-If the contestant decided to give a clue to the Spoilers, their booths were turned on long enough for Trebek to read it to them.
+If the contestant decided to give a clue to the Spoilers, their booths were turned on long enough for Trebek to read it to them; he also announced the general category to them before reading the first given clue.
 The booths were then turned on, one at a time, so that each Spoiler could guess the subject without being heard by the others.
-Each incorrect answer awarded $100 to the contestant, while a correct answer awarded the money to that Spoiler; he/she then took no further part in the round, and the booth was left turned on so that he/she could hear the others' guesses.
+Each incorrect answer awarded $100 to the contestant, while a correct answer awarded the money to that Spoiler, who then sat out the rest of the round with his/her booth open so as to hear the remaining clues and the others' guesses.

 The round continued as long as at least one Spoiler failed to guess correctly.
-If all three Spoilers managed to identify the subject, the contestant lost the round but received any money accumulated to that point from incorrect guesses.
-If any of the Spoilers were unable to identify the subject after the fourth (fifth in the pilot) given clue, the contestant won $5,000.
+If all three Spoilers managed to identify the subject, the round ended and the contestant kept any money accumulated to that point from incorrect guesses.
+If any of the Spoilers were unable to identify the subject after the fourth (fifth in the pilot) given clue, the contestant's winnings for the round were increased to $5,000.

 Limits on champions' winnings

 Champions stayed on the show until either defeated or surpassing CBS's maximum winnings limit which, for this show, was $20,000 at that time.

-Alan Lusher was the only contestant to retire as champion after crossing the $20,000 threshold in the main game before picking up an extra $300 in the Spoilers round; he won a grand total of $20,500.
+Alan Lusher was the only contestant to retire as champion.
+He crossed the $20,000 threshold with a victory in the main game, then won a further $300 in the bonus round for a final winnings total of $20,500.